How do dynamic electricity tariffs work?

 So when should you consider a dynamic electricity plan?

-Dynamic tariffs aren’t for everyone, but they can offer real savings if your lifestyle or tech setup fits.
+Dynamic tariffs aren’t for everyone, but they can offer savings if your lifestyle or technology setup fits.

 A dynamic tariff might be: